jjweimer/jjweimer/README.md

 - Competed in Rubik's Cube competitions and reached a rating of 11th in the world
 - Forecasted prices of stocks like AAPL, TSLA, and GME

+You can learn more about me at [my website](https://www.joshweimer.com/) or connect with me [on LinkedIn](https://www.linkedin.com/in/josh-weimer/)!

 <!--
 **jjweimer/jjweimer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.